antublue/test-engine/README.md

 The test execution flow...

 ```
 Scan all classpath jars for test classes that contains a method annotated with "@TestEngine.Test"

- for (each test class in the Collection<Class>) {
+for (each test class in the Collection<Class<?>>) {

-    for each test class, create a thread
+  for each test class, create a thread (default thread count = machine processor count)

   thread {

-        invoke the "@TestEngine.ParameterSupplier" method to get a Stream<Parameter>
+      invoke the test class "@TestEngine.ParameterSupplier" method to get a Stream<Parameter>

-        invoke "@TestEngine.BeforeClass" methods
+      invoke the test class "@TestEngine.BeforeClass" methods

       create a single instance of the test class

       for (each Parameter in the Stream<Parameter>) {

-            set all "@TestEngine.Parameter" fields to the Parameter object
+          set all test instance "@TestEngine.Parameter" fields to the Parameter object

-            invoke all "@TestEngine.Parameter" methods with the Parameter object
+          invoke all test instance "@TestEngine.Parameter" methods with the Parameter object

-            invoke all "@TestEngine.BeforeAll" methods
+          invoke all test instance "@TestEngine.BeforeAll" methods

           for (each "@TestEngine.Test" method in the test class) {

-                invoke all "@TestEngine.BeforeEach" methods
+              invoke all test instance "@TestEngine.BeforeEach" methods

-                invoke the "@TestEngine.Test" method
+              invoke the test instance "@TestEngine.Test" method

-                invoke all "@TestEngine.AfterEach" methods
+              invoke all test instance "@TestEngine.AfterEach" methods
           }

-            invoke all "@TestEngine.AfterAll" method
+          invoke all test instance "@TestEngine.AfterAll" methods
       }

-        invoke all "@TestEngine.AfterClass" methods
+      invoke all test class "@TestEngine.AfterClass" methods
   }
 }
 ```

 **Notes**